-Climate change can potentially disproportionately affect the most vulnerable populations including seniors.
-This group may be one of the most affected because of; decreased mobility, physiological changes, and access to resources.
+Climate change can potentially disproportionately affect the most vulnerable populations, including seniors.
+This group may be one of the most affected because of decreased mobility, physiological changes, and access to resources.
 These parameters tend to limit adaptability.
 The challenges seniors will face adapting to climate change could have significant implications for the individual’s health and the population as a whole.

-Seniors are more vulnerable to:
+Seniors, in particular, are more vulnerable to:

 Selected Examples of How Climate Change May Affect Seniors

 The impacts of exposure to heat are variable.
 The impact depends on how well housing structures and communities have accommodated to hot climate conditions over time.
 Historically impacts have been seen where extreme heat is unusual and unexpected.
 In these situations, older people and young children were the most likely to suffer health issues.
 Thus community and individual adaptation can be an effective mitigation strategy (air conditioning and/or community cooling centers) during severe heat waves.
 Individual health factors also interact with exposure to heat.
 Pre-existing chronic medical conditions (i.e., cardiovascular disease, obesity) make susceptibility to heat worse.
 These conditions, when coupled with social isolation and limited income, can create a lethal situation.
 Social setting and income help determine one's capacity to adapt.